pavlovdog/fc-allow-list/README.md

-# Allow list frame
+# Allowlist Builder

-Build an allow list, based on the comments/reactions left for some cast.
+Generate an allowlist of users (with their wallets connected on Farcaster) from the likes or comments on a specific cast.

-## Technical description
+## Technical Description

 The project is made with `frames.js` framework.
 Neynar API and replicator DB are used to access Farcaster data, such as cast content, comments, and reactions.